Act-Conferences/spw2019/post_workshop_blog_post.md

 While The Perl Conference (Europe) is traditionally a gathering of European Perl developers (and beyond); it was felt that a couple of smaller workshops could join forces to have a larger workshop than they usually hold, but still maintain the smaller, close-knit, felling.

-The Alpine workshop itself could encompass France, Italy, Germany, Switzerland, Liechtenstein, and beyond.
+The Alpine workshop itself could encompass one or more of France, Italy, Germany, Switzerland, Liechtenstein, and beyond.

 Another option is to keep Perl in scope but invite another language community.
 These would be small to start with, include a handful of talks from the invited community, and guest speakers/workshops.
 More general workshops could also be looked at - it seems there is little appetite for Perl 5 workshops these days, they are poorly attended to the point that they sometimes end up being cancelled.